 Finally, Maintain Overall Eye Health with Complementary Approaches

-- These therapies can even help with surgical recovery.
+- These therapies may also support surgical recovery.

 How do you do this:

-- Acupuncture must be performed by a credentialed practitioner who will treat according to Traditional Chinese Medicine (TCM) principles and will individualize protocols for each patient.
+- Acupuncture should be performed by a credentialed practitioner who will treat according to Traditional Chinese Medicine (TCM) principles and will individualize protocols for each patient.

 The Serious Risks of Untreated Cataracts